janjonaash05/BetterWordle/README.md

-# BetterWordle unnamed version is java 18, named is java 19
+# BetterWordle unnamed version is java 18, named is java 19 and 16